Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Preliminaries and Notation

 \subsection{Unconstrained Mechanics}

 We will first briefly cover the case of unconstrained mechanical systems before discussing nonholonomic systems.
-A smooth (finite-dimensional) manifold $Q$ is called the \textit{configuration space}, the tangent bundle $TQ$ is called the \textit{state space}, and the cotangent bundle $T^*Q$ is called the \textit{phase space}.
+A smooth (finite-dimensional, $\mathrm{dim}(Q)=n$) manifold $Q$ is called the \textit{configuration space}, the tangent bundle $TQ$ is called the \textit{state space}, and the cotangent bundle $T^*Q$ is called the \textit{phase space}.
+The bundle projection maps will be denoted by $\tau_Q:TQ\to Q$ and $\pi_Q:T^*Q\to Q$.